dklinges9/mcera5/README.md

 ## Install

+At present, `mcera5` has a dependency on the R package `microclima`, which in turn depends on `rgdal`.
+Given that `rgdal` has been retired, it is no longer available to be installed from CRAN.
+Thus, if you do not have `rgdal` available for your current version of R, _prior_ to attempting to install `mcera5`, please install `rgdal` from an archived source by running this line of code:
+`remotes::install_url("https://cran.r-project.org/src/contrib/Archive/rgdal/rgdal_1.6-7.tar.gz", type="source")`

-When installing, make sure to specify `build_vignettes = TRUE` in order to access the package's vignette tutorial:
+Then when installing `mcera5`, make sure to specify `build_vignettes = TRUE` in order to access the package's vignette tutorial:
 `remotes::install_github("dklinges9/mcera5", build_vignettes = TRUE)`

 ## Tutorial